SH0DAN-HakZ0R/Newdoria-AI/README.md

 Mostly, the code on GitHub
-is for putting up the main bot files for display, along with associated coding files. and to show how the bot works.
+is for putting up the main bot files for display, along with associated coding files.
+And of course to show how the bot works.

 If you think this is something for you, then feel free to send me your 5 cents of